khanonjs/khanon.js-website/public/docs/5-meshes-overview.md

 # Using meshes

  A [scene](https://khanonjs.com/api-docs/modules/decorators_scene.html) can be composed by different types of meshes.
-The [ground](https://doc.babylonjs.com/features/featuresDeepDive/mesh/creation/set/ground_hmap) can be a mesh built by a height map, the walls of a room use to be composed by an union of plains, and a cloud can be represented by a semitransparent mesh whose shape's volume is changing frame by frame.
+The [ground](https://doc.babylonjs.com/features/featuresDeepDive/mesh/creation/set/ground_hmap) can be a mesh built by a height map, the walls of a room use to be composed by an union of planes, and a cloud can be represented by a semitransparent mesh whose shape's volume is changing frame by frame.

 Meshes can also be used to represent and compose [actors](https://khanonjs.com/api-docs/modules/decorators_actor.html).
 An actor is built by the main [body](https://khanonjs.com/api-docs/classes/decorators_actor.ActorInterface.html#body), and different nodes attached to it in case it is composed by different pieces.
 Each one of these pieces is a different mesh with its own logic and animations.